dumith-eranga/talks/tdd-why-bother/narration.md

 Would they recall the OS and issue me a replacemnt OS?
 Would they issue a refund?

 No. They will just send a patch (or an update as they are called to hide the fact).
 Sending the patch is virtually free for them as it is delivered as a URL (or some download instructions) via the internet.
 I will have to spend my time and broadband data to download and install the patch.
-This is quite different from the automotive anology where there is a problem in the design of the car.
+This is quite different from the automotive anology where when there is a problem in the design of the car.
 Here the cost is largely on the customer, not the manufacturer.

 Since the cost is very minor to the manufacturer, they are not too much concerned about releasing software with possible issues to the market.
 "We can do a patch after the release" seems to be the norm.
 Because the cost of not getting it defectless is not that significant, the software manufacturers may not do adequate testing and cut corners to sell the product prematurely.